 Vice Chair: Gerard W. Armorer (Law Enforcement Representative)

-Gerard Armorer is a field training officer and senior parole officer assigned to the State Board of Pardons and Parole’s South Metro Parole Center.
-He was previously the chief deputy marshal of the DeKalb County State Court Marshal’s Department and served as jail school administrator, deputy sheriff III, and post-certified instructor for the DeKalb County Sheriff’s Department.
+Gerard Armorer is a Parole/Probation Officer assigned to the Rockdale Judicial Circuit for the Department of Community Supervision; after recent service in the capacity of field training officer and senior parole officer assigned to the State Board of Pardons and Paroles.
+Officer Armorer was previously the chief deputy marshal of the DeKalb County State Court Marshal’s Office and served as jail school administrator, deputy sheriff III, and post-certified instructor for the DeKalb County Sheriff’s Department.
 Mr. Armorer graduated magna cum laude from New York Institute of Technology with a Bachelor of Fine Arts degree in communications.
-Before his career in Georgia law enforcement, he served in the U.S. Army as a flight operations specialist and worked for Newsweek magazine.
-Mr. Armorer and his wife, Fatimah, have one child and reside in Stone Mountain.
+Before his career in Georgia law enforcement, he served in the U.S. Army as a flight operations specialist and an on air producer for Newsweek magazine.

 Member: Representative Mandi Ballinger (Public Member Representative)